Maitreyapatel/reliability-checklist/docs/source/installation.rst

 ============

-Installing reliability-tool is simple and quick.
+Installing reliability-score is simple and quick.
 It has been tested on python3.8 and ubuntu.
 But it should be able to work on different >python3.5 versions and any OS.

 Clone the project: